 Many Nur für den Dienstgebrauch classified manuals had the extra classification that they were not to be taken to the front, where they might fall into enemy hands.
 For the manuals of the Heer army, this was indicated by Nicht in Feindeshand fallen lassen ! printed on the front cover: do not allow capture by the enemy.
 The whole H.Dv.
 119 series Schußtafeln firing tables had this classification.
 Some other H.Dv. manuals had Nicht in die vordere Linie mitnehmen ! on the front cover: do not take into the front line.
 This was the case for the H.Dv.
 89 series Die ständige Front and H.Dv.
 220/4b Ausbildungsvorschrift für die Pioniere and several issues of Merkblatt.
 For the Luftwaffe airforce a similar message was used: Nicht auf Feindflug mitnehmen ! don't take on a combat flight.

-Secret manuals had the classification Geheim! and deal with topics that were classified before and/or during the war.
+Secret manuals had the classification Geheim! and deal with topics that were classified before the war.
 Secret manuals could only be obtained with special permission.
-As soon as the war started, however, a lot of these manuals got their Geheim! status cancelled and their status became Nur für den Dientgebrauch.
-This was required as widespread distribution was needed for effective warfare.
+As soon as the war started these manuals had their Geheim! status cancelled and their status became Nur für den Dientgebrauch.
+This instruction was for example described in the H.Dv.g.
+2 Dienstanweisung für die Einheiten des Kriegsheeres, see below.
+The open status after war start was required as widespread distribution was needed for effective warfare.
 This is why you will often find that the Geheim! addition is crossed by pensile on these manuals.
 On some manuals the Geheim! inscription had the addition Bei Einsatz: N.f.D., which reflects it exactly.

 Manuals classified as Geheim! manuals were to be destroyed in case of danger.
 These manuals should under no circumstances fall into enemy hands and were forbidden to be taken to the frontlines.